jsr6720/goodreads-csv-to-md/posts/2019-02-05-21-lessons-for-the-21st-century.md

 ## My Review 4/5

+### Date Read
+2019/02/05

+### Date Added
+2019/01/25

-Depressing book.
+My Thoughts: Depressing book.
 Life is just a swirl of Neurons firing and everything is a story refuted by science. <br/><br/>Not a list of skills but a collection of  thoughts of the future and how knowing thyself is the best protection against the algorithms.

 ---